All the best experiences

 Basilica Minore Del Santo Niño

 Basilica Minore Del Sto.
-Niño is known as the oldest Catholic Church in Cebu.
+Niño is the oldest Catholic Church in Cebu.
 The church houses the image of the Sto.
-Niño, the city’s patron saint that represents Jesus as a black Holy Child.
-It is also a place for prayer and pilgrimage to a large number of people each year.
+Niño, the city’s patron, who represents Jesus as a Holy Child.
+It is also a place for prayer and pilgrimage to a large number of people each year, making it one of the most popular attractions in Cebu.

-It is located in a block beside the D. Jakosalem Street, Osmena Boulevard, P. Burgos Street, and the Plaza Sugbo where the chapel of Magellan’s Cross is at.
-Take a ride on a Mybus from Mactan Cebu to SM Cebu City.
+It is located in a block beside the D. Jakosalem Street, Osmeña Boulevard, P. Burgos Street, and the Plaza Sugbo where the chapel of Magellan’s Cross is at.
+Take a ride on a Mybus from Mactan, Cebu to SM Cebu City.
 From there, ride a jeep with the route code 12I or 10M.
-Ask the driver to drop you off at the Basilica del Santo Nino.
+Ask the driver to drop you off at the Basilica Minore Del Sto.
+Niño.

 Frequently asked questions